shomratalon/trains-train-model/README.md

-# GitHub Action For Running You Experiment With Allegro Trains
+# GitHub Action For Running You Experiment With ClearML

 ![GitHub stars](https://img.shields.io/github/stars/allegroai/trains?style=social)
 ![GitHub Workflow Status](https://img.shields.io/github/workflow/status/shomratalon/trains-train-model/Test%20train%20model)

-Train models easily with Allegro Trains from your repo!
+Train models easily with ClearML from your repo!

-This action will help you to run your experiments with Trains from Github directly.
+This action will help you to run your experiments with ClearML from Github directly.
 Just comment from any issue or pull request with
   - `/train-model branch <brach name>`
   - `/train-model tag <tag_name> `